 After a few hours at Knossos, our jaws got tired of scraping on the ground, so we left and drove two hours to another one-time capital of Crete, Chania (HAHN-ya), and the Thalassa Beach Resort.

 Chania lies at the foot of a mountain that is reportedly snow-capped during the winter -- a fact pretty hard to imagine considering we could barely walk on the beach without our feet bursting into flames.

 But despite the heat, I didn't go into the sea the whole time we were in Chania.
 Mostly because I dislike any water that has too much of anything in it that isn't water -- such as salt, chlorine, or noisy children.
 Now, don't get me wrong, the salty Mediterranean Sea is far better for swimming than either the Pacific or Atlantic, but if you have an open wound, you might want to stick to the pool.

 And so we did.
 Aside from a brief excursion into the hinterlands of Chania, we pretty much burned the last few days on Crete soaking up the sun.
 Before we knew it, it was time to return to Athens and fly home.

 We had a great time in Greece.
 The country was beautiful.
 The food was delicious.
 The weather was close to ideal.
 And the people couldn't have been nicer (we asked).

 Regardless, Greece is its own country, rich with its own unique heritage, architecture, art and language.
-It’s easy to see why they’d be reluctant to forfeit it in the name of tourism.
-So while there are easier European countries to visit, there are none more worthy of visiting than Greece.
+So it's easy to see why they'd be reluctant to forfeit all that in the name of tourism.
+Sure, there are easier European countries to visit, but certainly none more worthy of visiting than Greece.